 - Parenting support and education

 - Early intervention for students experiencing mental health difficulties.

 Click here to learn more.

-A DSTA provides support and assistance to students of ADF members and their families, particularly during their transition in and out of a school or posting during parental absences due to deployment, exercises and courses.
+A DSM provides support and assistance to students of ADF members and their families, particularly during their transition in and out of a school or posting during parental absences due to deployment, exercises and courses.

 For more information, click here.

 Catholic Care provides the services of a trained counsellor to work with students and families.
 Referrals to the counsellor may be made by parents and teachers.
 Children require the permission of their parents or guardians before they visit the counsellor.

 Positive Behaviour Program

 Through the School Wide Positive Behaviour program, Holy Spirit endeavours to create a safe, inclusive learning environment for all students and staff.